CartoDB/carto-vl/docs/guides/04-data-driven-visualizations-part-1.md

 Matching the input with the context of the lowest population density and highest population density is done by the [`linear`](/developers/carto-vl/reference/#cartoexpressionslinear) function, which is used automatically by `ramp` when the input is a numeric property.
 This means that the CARTO VL `ramp` function makes transformations that we call *implicit casts*.

 Use the map below to toggle between three styles.
-You will notice that the map does not change since **Style 1** is implicity cast to **Style 2** which is implicitly cast to **Style 3**, making them all equal.
+You will notice that the map does not change since **Style 1** is implicitly cast to **Style 2** which is implicitly cast to **Style 3**, making them all equal.
 In the following section, you will see how to take advantage of this behavior to further customize your map.

 ```CARTO_VL_Viz
 // Style 1: this will be implicitly cast to Style 2